hansa-lallu/bank-tech-test/README.md

 Approach
 ---
+- TDD

-Initially decided to do two classes.
+- Initially decided to do two classes (Account and Statement).
 One account class that looks after the accounts balance, deposit & withdraws.
-Attempted the second class; Statement, to look after the printing of transactions.
+I then attempted the second class; Statement, to look after the printing of transactions.
 Half way through decided to add additional class called transactions.
-The transaction class looked after every entry
+The transaction class looked after every transaction entry

 Classes:
   - Account class (deposit, withdraw and balance method and error raising if necessary), ✅
+  - transaction class was added later  - (date, amount, balance, type) ✅
   - Statement class -printing. ✅
-  - transaction class was added later  - (date, amount, balance, type) ✅